Feeling stressed at work and not sure why? Maybe you’ve caught a co-workers stress. Indirect stress is a dangerous health hazard, especially at work.

 Secondhand Stress Tips

-Fortunately, there are Mindful cures for secondhand stress.
-Some Mindful suggestions are listed below.
+Fortunately, there are simple cures for secondhand stress.
+Some suggestions are listed below.

 - Avoid your source of stress.
 Does a particular coworker or regular customer add stress to your day?
 You can limit your exposure to secondhand stress by reducing your contact with the stressed individual, if possible.
 Instead, consider forming new friendships at work and bonding with more positive people instead.